Op/Ed By Jesse Jackson –

 DOJ lawyers reversed their position on voting rights cases, like that in Texas, essentially opening the door for voter suppression.
 Sessions forced a review of Obama-era consent decrees with police departments, even as Trump praised brutal police tactics.
 He drastically limited the use of court-enforced consent decrees themselves, eviscerating the primary instrument of civil rights enforcement.

 Sessions has also declared that civil rights laws protecting against workplace discrimination do not apply to transgender workers.
 His labor secretary disbanded a 40-year-old division enforcing laws againstdiscrimination in the workplace.
-His education secretary, billionaire Betsy DeVos, disemboweled the department’s office of civil rights and pushed to move public funds to support voucher programs, while calling for deep cuts in the staff and budget of the education department.
+His education secretary, billionaire Betsy DeVos, disemboweled the department’s office of civil rights and pushed to move public funds to support voucher programs, while valium online no prescription calling for deep cuts in the staff and budget of the education department.

 His secretary of Housing and Urban Development, Dr. Ben Carson, has gutted enforcement of civil rights and fair housing laws, at the very moment the department must disburse billions in disaster recovery Community Block Grantsthat could help reverse past wrongs.
 Carson even pushed to strike the words“inclusive” and “free from discrimination” from HUD’s mission statement.Abroad, Trump has expanded the endless wars without victory that King warned against.